learn-co-curriculum/ruby-oo-object-relationships-has-many/README.md

 ```

 This is an instance method, so we can use `self` to represent the `Artist`
 instance this method is called on.

-This changes the rest of the class - if we
-can just get the necessary information selecting from `Song.all`, we no longer
+Now that we can get the necessary information by selecting from `Song.all`,
-need the `@songs` instance variable in our `Artist` class.
-We can get rid of
+we no longer need the `@songs` instance variable in our `Artist` class.
-We can also update `#add_song` accordingly:
+We can get rid of that and update `#add_song` accordingly:

 ```ruby
 class Artist